Annual Water Quality Report

-In 2024, the City of Bend Water Department met or exceeded all Federal and State requirements to provide our customers with safe, reliable drinking water.
+In 2025, the City of Bend Water Department met or exceeded all federal and state requirements to provide our customers with safe, reliable drinking water.
 The report below details how the City of Bend remains committed to producing and delivering high-quality drinking water to our community day after day.

 About the Report

-In 2024, the Bend Water Department, (Water System ID OR41 00100), met or exceeded all Federal and State requirements to provide our customers with safe, reliable drinking water.
+In 2025, City of Bend Water, (Water System ID OR41 00100), met or exceeded all federal and state requirements to provide our customers with safe, reliable drinking water.
 This report details how the City of Bend remains committed to producing and delivering high-quality drinking water to our community day after day.

 This report provides important information about the quality of our drinking water, an explanation of where our water comes from, and tips on how to interpret the data in this report.
 The data presented is for Jan.
 1 through Dec.
-31, 2024, unless otherwise noted.
-If you are a manager or owner of a business or multifamily dwelling, please share this report with your employees or residents.
-If you would like printed copies, please call 541-317-3000, ext.
-2 or:
+31, 2025, unless otherwise noted.

 From the Director